yangdavid1985/Mtg-Collection/README.md

 ### Problem Statement
 Provide a free site where Magic players can keep their collection up to date.
-The site will allow users to sort their collection by set, name, color and quantity.
+The site will allow users to sort their collection by name and quantity.
 Having a site that you can login to see what cards you need when you're out trading and playing.

 ### Project Technologies/Techniques